Hochkar, © Martin Fülöp

 Description

-The town of Drosendorf had always been anxious for a railway connection, but originally the line connection was planned via Wolfsbach.
-This idea was rejected in favour of Drosendorf in the course of the last route inspection and finally in 1908 the construction and operation of a standard-gauge local railway for the Retz-Drosendorf line was granted.
-The still existing design of the junction due to the originally planned new station building opposite is a reminder of this to this day.
+The town of Drosendorf had always been keen to have a railroad connection, but originally the line connection was planned via Wolfsbach.
+This idea was rejected in favor of Drosendorf in the course of the last route inspection and the construction and operation of a standard-gauge local railroad for the Retz-Drosendorf line was finally granted in 1908.
+The junction that still exists today is a reminder of this due to the originally planned new station building opposite.

-The nostalgic station building welcomes the arriving guests and immediately conveys a cosy atmosphere.
-After the discontinuation of passenger traffic on the Northwest Railway line in 2001, the seasonal Reblaus Express makes this possible during the summer months.
-Although the train ride itself on the connecting route between the Weinviertel and Waldviertel regions is already a unique experience, each of the 10 stations also offers its own special features.
+The nostalgic station building welcomes arriving guests and immediately conveys a cozy arrival.
+Following the closure of passenger services on the Nordwestbahn line in 2001, the seasonal Reblaus Express makes this possible in the summer months.
+Although the train ride itself on the connecting route between the Weinviertel and Waldviertel is a unique experience, each of the 10 stations also offers its own special features.

-The historic old town of Drosendorf can be reached from the station in about 15 minutes on foot and with its old town houses and medieval town walls tells many a well-loved story.
-No matter if you start, finish or meet your journey: a visit to Drosendorf is worthwhile.
+The historic old town of Drosendorf can be reached from the station in around 15 minutes on foot and tells many a tale with its old town houses and medieval town walls.
+Whether you start, finish or meet the journey, Drosendorf is well worth a visit.

 Location and how to get there